 Cascading the company plan.
 In this approach, the executive team meets first for planning and sets the top priorities for the company for the quarter.
 Team leaders will often come out of the session with some priorities for the team mapped out.
 The team leaders then cascade the company plan to their departmental teams, and teams confirm or create their own plans to support the company plan.
 To avoid potential redundancies or dependencies, these teams (or just the leaders) need to come back together to share the departmental plans and success criteria with each other.
-This way, if one team's plan was out in left field or if deadlines are unrealistic for shared resources, the plans can still be adjusted before the start of the quarter.
+This way, if one team's plan was out in left field or if deadlines are unrealistic for shared resources, the plans can still be adjusted before the start of the quarter for complete organizational alignment.

 Hybrid approach.
 Most of our clients do a hybrid approach.
 Team leaders collect feedback from their team informally (maybe asking them to do a simple start, stop, keep exercise) prior to executive team planning.
 They don't do a full draft of a team plan; they just gather some insights so they know what's top of mind for the team as they go into the company planning session.
 Then, they agree on key priorities for the quarter with the executive team and cascade the company plan to their teams.
 Leaders link priorities for their department into the company's plan, and they share this plan in the executive team's next weekly meeting to ensure they are all aligned around what the teams are working on.